 Of course, this helps companies like ours bring more powerful use cases across industries:

-- In retail and e-commerce, we may see advances like visual search engines where users upload photos of products, and the system returns matching inventory with spoken or written suggestions.
+Retail and e-commerce.
+We may see advances like visual search engines where users upload photos of products, and the system returns matching inventory with spoken or written suggestions.

 These models are still in development, but their foundations are solid.
 Improvements in architecture, data alignment, and memory are making them faster, more accurate, and more cost-efficient.

-The real challenge is not technical.
-It’s figuring out where multimodal interaction truly adds value.
+The real challenge is to figure out where multimodal interaction truly adds value.
 In addition to that, how to design experiences that make use of it without overwhelming users.

 AI Trend 3: Reasoning-Centric AI Models

-One of the most exciting shifts in AI right now is the rise of models that can reason, not just respond.
-In 2025, we expect this trend to go mainstream.
+One of the most exciting moves in AI right now is the rise of models that can reason, not just respond.
+In 2026, this trend will continue to strengthen its position.

 Until recently, language models, while they could generate fluent text with flying colors, struggled with logic-heavy or multistep tasks.
 That’s changing fast.
-Models like OpenAI’s o3 and Anthropic’s Claude Opus 4 can now solve more complex problems step-by-step, much like a human expert would.
+Models like Anthropic’s Claude Opus 4.6 can now solve more complex problems step-by-step, including coding and reasoning, much like a human expert would.
 They follow logical chains of thought, compare different options, and explain how they concluded.

 Why does this matter for businesses?